mgcrea/vision-camera-barcode-scanner/README.md

 ## Features

-Simple and flexible barcode scanner for React Native.
+High performance barcode scanner for React Native using VisionCamera.

 - **Modern and future-proof:** Built on [react-native-vision-camera v3](https://github.com/mrousavy/react-native-vision-camera) with minimal native dependencies for each platforms to minimize future build-failure risk.